 The WSU Vancouver Office of Marketing and Communications manages the WSU Vancouver website.
 We are excited to work with you to make WSU Vancouver’s website popular and useful.

-If you need to make changes to your pages, such as adding or deleting information, please contact Brian Bates, web communications manager, firstname.lastname@example.org, 360-546-9603.
+If you need to make changes to your pages, such as adding or editing content, please contact Brian Bates, web communications manager, firstname.lastname@example.org, 360-546-9603.

 We will coordinate your web pages with the university’s full website, editing copy to match the style and voice of the overall WSU Vancouver site.
 Because the primary purpose of the website is to grow enrollment, we strive for an informal, conversational style to appeal to relevant audiences including parents.
 We also strive to be brief.
 We follow the Office of Marketing and Communications style guide regarding spelling, punctuation and grammar.